Chinese website translation – all your need to know!

 It may be hard to believe but User Experience or UX has developed into a science; it is an actual profession for people to learn about the preferences of your consumers and adapt your website to fit their preferences and expectations.
 While this is more of a web design topic, we suggest thinking about your consumer’s behaviors on your website when it comes to wording and calls to action at each step of their experience: interest – consideration – purchasing – after sales: support and feedback.
 Do you use the right words to intrigue your Chinese consumer?
 Do you convert him or her into a customer easily?
 How easy is your website architecture to navigate around?
 Is he able to leave a review on your website or your social media page?

-Adapting your colour to a local culture may also be a good idea.
+Adapting your colour to a local culture may also be a good idea when finalising localisation of your Chinese website translation project.
 Proper choices of colours may unconsiously push your consumers closer to your brand.
 The favourite colour of Chinese audience are red and gold, green is somewhat negative, especially when it comes to men.
 In north America and Europe Blue represents peace, trust and security.
 Yellow is a positive colour in most countries except Germany, where it represents envy.
 Purple is often associated with royalty, however, in Brazil and Thailand purple is the color of mourning, similar to White in China, Korea, and some other Asian countries.